-Focus on knowing the difference between what you can and cannot control.
+Focus on maintaining your health and eating properly to manage your mood.
+Know the difference between what you can and cannot control.
 For example, how much time you spend socializing is something you can control; how much your brother has to drink is not.
 Concentrate on the former and work towards letting go of the latter.

 Stress and anxiety tend to be the most challenging emotions to deal with at Christmas.
 Minimize the impact of holiday stress by focusing on: